mdragt/machinelearning/report.md

 In this project, we will use data from accelerometers on the belt, forearm, arm, and dumbell of 6 participants.
 They were asked to perform barbell lifts correctly and incorrectly in 5 different ways:

-+Class A: exactly according to the specification +Class B: throwing the elbows to the front
++ Class A: exactly according to the specification
++ Class B: throwing the elbows to the front
-+Class C: lifting the dumbbell only halfway
++ Class C: lifting the dumbbell only halfway
-+Class D: lowering the dumbbell only halfway
++ Class D: lowering the dumbbell only halfway
-+Class E: throwing the hips to the front
++ Class E: throwing the hips to the front

 #Goal
 The goal of this project is to predict the class of performing unilateral dumbbell biceps curls based on data from accelerometers on the belt, forearm, arm, and dumbell.